 Examples of dramatic learning:

-- Our teachers create community time experiences where students are truly immersed in their learning through role playing.
+- Our teachers create community time experiences where students are truly immersed in learning through role playing.

 - Enrichments (Grades 2-5) include movie making, improv and puppetry.